TL;DR

 Bohn ah-nay

-Often said alone or with “Bonne santé” (good health).
+Happy New Year in French is often said alone or with “Bonne santé” (good health).

 🇩🇪 German